-Table 10:Professions qualifying for scarce skills allowance
+Table 10: Professions qualifying for scarce skills allowance

 Profession (registered health professionals) Percentage (%)

 Medical and dental specialists

 Dentist

 Medical doctor 15%

 Pharmacist

 Pharmacologist

 Dental technician

 Psychologist

 Dietician and nutritionist

 Occupational therapist 10%

 Physiotherapist

 Radiographer

 Speech therapist

 Professionals nurses

-Operating theatre technique 10%
+- Operating theatre technique 10%

-- Critical care 10,0
+- Critical care 10/6

 - Oncology

-Source: PHWSBC, 2004

 What has been done to address the skills needs/shortages in the field?
-The next section (Section 5) will focus on policy initiatives to regulate recruitment of skilled professionals from abroad as well as changes within the tertiary medical education system to address the local skills shortages.
+The next section (Section 5) will focus on policy initiatives to regulate recruitment of skilled professionals from abroad as well as changes within the on policy initiatives to regulate recruitment of skilled professionals from abroad as well as changes within the tertiary medical education system to address the local skills shortages.